By Gary Meyer

 From the 1920s through the early 1970s, there were many spook show performers around the country.
 The theater booked two low-rent old horror films but the featured attraction was a magic and hypnosis stage show with lots of audience participation.
 The ads made promises of monsters carrying girl victims back into the movie, or creatures of the night sitting in your lap in the dark.
 And any other outrageous claims they could get away with.

-“Watch out for the slimy worms crawling everywhere,” was heard loud and clear as cold, cooked spaghetti rained on us.
+“Beware the deadly slimy worms crawling everywhere,” was heard loud and clear as cold, moist creatures (wet mop strands) rained on us.

 People were screaming their heads off.
 Couples were hugging each other and wishing it would be over … or not.
 After what might have been ten minutes it went dark for a moment and then the lights came up.
 The show as over and it nearly 2:00am.